matiasrantanen/BankAtm/README.md

 # BankAtm

-This application is a simple banking application.
+The BankAtm is a simple banking application.
 In the application you can withdraw ad deposit money to a savings and a checkings account.
-The application is written in Java and Swing, the windowbuilder editor has been used aswell to make a uworking interface.
+The application is written in Java and Swing, the windowbuilder editor has been used aswell to make a working interface.

 The application has a simple login button when first started.
 The login does not however require any username or password.